 I have maintained pages to do my weather station in East Scotland and about severe weather events in Britain for over 20 years.
+These pages contain information about my records, notbale weather events in Britain through history, the British weather in general, and my research on how weather affects us.

 Psychology and the Weather